thanhnguyen2187/islet/site/content/posts/leetcode-853-car-fleet.md

 ## Conclusion

-This problem is a great example of how seemingly complex scenarios can be solved by finding the right perspective.
-By focusing on arrival times rather than just positions and speeds, we transform a dynamic problem into a simpler static one.

-The monotonic [^monotonic] sequence pattern used here appears in various LeetCode problems and is worth adding to your algorithmic toolbox.
+I hope that my explanation is clear enough, and you are able to derive your own implementation after reading the algorithm steps.
+The monotonic [^monotonic] sequence pattern used here (a monotonic stack, to be precise) appears in various LeetCode problems and is worth adding to your algorithm solving skillset.

 [^monotonic]: the mathematics term "monotonic" means